 Medicare Advantage Plans, sometimes called “Part C" or "MA Plans," are offered by private insurance companies paid by Medicare to cover your Medicare benefits.
 Typically the plans combine hospital, medical and sometimes prescription benefits.
 Some even offer basic ancillary services like dental and eye exams, wellness programs as well as fitness club memberships.
 We represent all the major carriers and offer free consultations to ascertain what program best serves your needs.
-There are different types of Medicare Advantage Plans:

 Medicare recipients under the age of 65 living in Ohio may find the Medicare Advantage Plan more advantageous than Original Medicare with the prescription drug plan as it limits the costs of healthcare to a maximum out of pocket cost.
 Call Healthcare Help to shop for your benefit.